 We have enough problems to go around, that we don’t need to predict anything new to face.
 We have enough real problems here and now to solve.
 So concentrate on the problems at hand first.

 You are not going insane: the times are simply crazy on their own now.

-In crazy times relax because face it: the times are Crazy… People talk about the tech bubble, the housing bubble, the peak oil bubble etc.. but in reality we are in a smack down big bubble of just plain old crazy.
+In crazy times relax because face it: the times are Crazy… People talk about the tech bubble, the housing bubble, the peak oil bubble, etc.. but in reality, we are in a smack down big bubble of crazy.
 Don’t let all the bubbles distract you.
-Those bubbles are just being engineered to keep things off balanced for you and me.
-In a changing world the few people in power are working hard to prevent you and me from having any say in the changes at hand.
+Those bubbles are just being engineered to keep things off balance for you and me.
+In a changing world, the few people in power are working hard to prevent you and me from having any say in the changes at hand.

 Get ahead this game of crazy by not playing crazy yourself.
-Relax a bit, always take moments to enjoy your life as is… Let others play with crazy.
+Relax a bit, always take moments to enjoy your life as is and let others play with crazy.
 It’s a time to go around crazy and find our own answers.

 The Base Truth:

 Improving Lifestyle is the Foundation for All Other Answers

 We are living in a time of change.
 But it requires awareness and evolution of our habits to change.